-Methodology: The optimal conditions for TWR are sandy to coarse soils with water depths generally between 1 and 2 meters in areas of higher current velocity.
-In stands of TWR that have non-native plant species intermixed, the non-natives are removed and the original TWR stand is monitored for expansion.
-Similarly, for TWR stands adjacent to non-native vegetation; the non-native plants in the San Marcos River are removed and TWR is planted.
-Finally, in sites that are potentially suitable for TWR but are unoccupied by TWR in Spring Lake and downstream of IH-35, any non-native vegetation that is present is removed and TWR planted and monitored to assess the success of transplants.
+Methodology: The optimal conditions for TWR are sandy to coarse soils with water depths generally greater than 1 meter in areas of higher current velocity.
+In stands of TWR that have non-native plant species intermixed, the non-natives are removed and the original TWR stand is monitored for natural expansion.
+Natural expansion refers to a native species' capacity to become reestablished in denuded areas after removal efforts have taken place, which is dependent on the continued maintenance (gardening) of non-native species thereafter.
+Similarly, for TWR stands adjacent to non-native vegetation; the non-native plants are removed and TWR is planted as required.

-Removal of invasive non-natives around existing TWR stands occurs by hand, with divers allowing the non-native plants to drift into a seine, bag, or catch net set up downstream.
-The removed vegetation is moved to the shore and plant debris is transferred to the work truck or trailer.
-There, the plants are shaken to remove trapped fauna which are returned to the river.
-The plants are then disposed at the COSM or Spring Lake composting facility.
-Denuded areas are monitored and any regrowth of non-native plants is removed.
-If TWR does not expand, other native aquatic plants will be planted to secure the area.
+Removal of non-natives around existing TWR stands occurs by hand, with divers allowing the non-native plants to drift into a seine, bag or catch net set up downstream before being removed if river access is possible, or putting them directly into a skiff.
+The removed vegetation is moved to the shore and plants are shaken to remove trapped fauna which are documented and returned to the river.
+The remaining plant matter is then disposed at the COSM or Spring Lake composting facility when appropriate.
+Denuded areas are monitored, and any regrowth of non-native plants is removed.
+If TWR does not expand, natives may be planted to secure the area (5.3.8/5.4.3/5.4.12).

-The contractor will grow TWR from both tillers and seeds with mature seeds being collected from the panicle by gently pulling upwards until seeds are released.
+The contractor will grow TWR from both tillers and seeds, with mature seeds being collected from the panicle by gently pulling upwards until seeds are released or picked up from the San Marcos Aquatic Resources Center (SMARC).
 Mature seeds are plump, filled out, and either green or brown in color.
-Seeds are then placed in a plastic bag during collection and counted and potted within 24 hours following collection.
-Tillers of TWR are collected by removing them from floating vegetation mats or from fragments attached to mature plants in the river.
-TWR tillers are transported to the raceways located at the Freeman Aquatic Biology (FAB) and potted in soil that consists of a bulk mixture containing top soil and mushroom compost.
-TWR tillers are planted in an 8-inch pot with the soil being highly saturated with water so that the tillers can be inserted without causing damage to the plant.
-Density of fragments per pot is generally 3-10 individuals depending on the species.
+Seeds are then placed in a plastic bag during collection and counted and potted within 3-6 months following collection.
 TWR seeds are placed on top of inundated soil in 8-inch pots and covered with pea gravel to secure the seeds from floating in the water.
 Seeds are spread out evenly within each pot, and gently pushed into the saturated soil and gravel mixture.
 Once TWR seeds have germinated they will be separated out and planted in a similar manner as TWR tillers.
+Tillers of TWR are collected by removing them from floating vegetation mats or from fragments attached to mature plants in the river.
+TWR tillers are transported to the raceways located at the Freeman Aquatic Biology (FAB) and potted in soil that consists of a bulk mixture containing topsoil and mushroom compost.
+TWR tillers are planted in 8-inch pots with the soil being highly saturated with water so that the tillers can be inserted without causing damage to the plant.
+Density of fragments per pot is generally 3-5 individuals.
 The pots are placed into the FAB raceways with pumps generating current velocity over the newly planted fragments.
 Plants remain in the raceways until roots are firmly established in the pots.

-The process of planting in the river begins by transporting potted TWR individuals from the FAB to the planting site.
+The process of planting begins by transporting potted TWR individuals from the FAB to the planting site.
 A diver and a handler carry the plants to the designated section, and while the diver digs a hole in the substrate using a trowel, the handler gives the diver a pot of TWR.
-The contents are removed from the pot and inserted into the hole.
+The contents are removed from the pot and inserted into the hole before returning the empty pot back to the handler for collection.
 The diver works downstream to upstream in a linear pattern of planting.
 Individuals are placed about 0.5 meters apart and gardened as needed to remove invading plants.
 This process is adjusted as needed to meet the varying conditions of each planting site and species.